 If you’re familiar with regular pins we’ve been using so far, you know that they only contain a single image, title, and pin description.

-In other words, a single Story Pin can include a lot more ideas and inspiration than a regular pin.
+In other words, a single Idea Pin can include a lot more ideas and inspiration than a regular pin.

 Therefore, Story Pins work great for how-to tutorials and list posts.
 Instead of pinning a single image (as we have done so far), you can now share an entire how-to guide with a single Story Pin.
 Neat!

-With up to 20 images or videos, you can now create more detailed and engaging pins for your followers.
+With up to 20 images or videos, you can create more detailed and engaging pins for your followers.

 Therefore, they’re great for pinning